Reviewable/hubkit/README.md

 * `boolean`: If true, interprets a 404 as false and a 20x as true.
 * `metadata`: The object on which to set metadata found in the response headers.
 Defaults to `Hubkit`.
 * `ifNotFound`: A value to return instead of throwing an exception when the request results in a 404.
+* `ifGone`: A value to return instead of throwing an exception when the request results in a 410.
 * `onError`: A function to be called when an error occurs, either in the request itself or an unexpected 4xx or 5xx response.
 If it's an error response, the error object will have `status`, `method`, `path`, and `response` attributes.
 If the function returns `undefined`, the promise will